Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: introduction

-We apply our methods to study the relationship between wage and employment in the U.K. using updated data from 1978 to 2013.
-To this end we estimate wage equations for men and women and carry out several wage decompositions accounting for endogenous selection into employment.
-Here, we uncover positive sorting among single men and negative sorting among married women.
-This difference in selection sorting is consistent with assortative matching in the marriage market.
-It also explains a substantive proportion (but not all) of the gender wage gap at the top of the distribution, which is consistent with recent explanations based on glass ceiling theory.
-We still find the strong evidence of the gender wage gap -- most of the gender wage gap in offered wages (as well as in observed wages) is accounted by differences in the wage structure that are often associated with gender discrimination in the labor market.
-The effect of education is positive and increases along the distribution.
-All the heterogeneity that we find is inconsistent with the restrictions of the classical selection model, lending support for the use of the generalized HSM.
+We utilize the proposed methods to analyze data on wages and employment in the UK, covering the period from 1978 to 2013.
+By estimating the conditional wage distributions for men and women and conducting wage decompositions that account for the endogeneity of employment selection, we shed light on the relationship between wage and employment in the UK.
+The results highlight the existence of positive sorting among single men and negative sorting among married women, which is consistent with the assortative matching hypothesis in the marriage market.
+Furthermore, the findings show that this difference in selection sorting explains a substantial portion of the gender wage gap at the upper end of the distribution, aligning with recent theories centered on glass ceiling.
+We still find that most of the gender gap in offered and observed wages can be attributed to differences in the wage structure that are often associated with gender discrimination in the labor market.
+The effect of education on wages is positive and increases with the distribution.
+In summary, our results demonstrate the significance of considering selection and flexible heterogeneity in empirical analysis and provide support for the use of the generalized Heckman selection model (\ref{general2}).
+Our results also align with those of \citen{mw18} which applied a quantile-regression based methodology of \citen{ab17} to U.S. data over a similar period.